la2050/archive/_projects/2016/arts-for-incarcerated-youth-network-using-arts-to-build-camptocareer-pipeline-for-youth.md

   agencies, and between community agencies and public partners.
 With support, AIYN can become a valuable asset in strengthening and diversifying LA's creative economy.
+Please explain how you will define and measure success for your project.​: "We're thrilled that our success to date has solidified our partnership with public agencies.
+Additionally, we will use evaluation surveys to gather information from students at the beginning and conclusion of each 12-week program cycle — in order to measure success for the project.
+Survey feedback will help us measure:\n-\tnumber of students enrolled in classes\n-\tincrease in student social-emotional skills, as measured by pre- and post- evaluation surveys\n-\tincrease in 21st Century creative economy job skills (communication, cooperation, compassion, critical thinking, creativity) as measured by pre- and post- evaluation surveys\n-\tnumber of students continuing a pathway to creative economy careers (as measured by enrollment in internships, jobs, etc.) \n-\tnumber of Probation staff who receive hands-on arts training (systems change)\n-\tNumber of youth engaged in defining advocacy and policy priorities\n-\tNumber of AIYN members and supporters who send letters, emails, and phone calls regarding advocacy opportunities\n\nAdditionally, we have a standard list of qualitative questions for the wrap-up class to gather more open-ended student feedback.
+This feedback will also inform a collective platform for advocacy, as well as helping ongoing program improvement.  \n\nWe also implement pre- and post-surveys for Probation staff, as well as for our teaching artists, to ensure constant program evaluation and improvement."
+How can the LA2050 community and other stakeholders help your proposal succeed?:
+  - 'Money '
+  - Volunteers
+  - Publicity/awareness
+  - Infrastructure (building/space/vehicles etc.)
+  - Technical infrastructure (computers etc.)
 cached_project_image: >-
   https://archive-assets.la2050.org/images/2016/arts-for-incarcerated-youth-network-using-arts-to-build-camptocareer-pipeline-for-youth/skild-prod.s3.amazonaws.com/myla2050/images/custom540/1371941023741-team90.jpg
 organization_name: Arts For Incarcerated Youth Network